-If you’re a homeowner and you’ve begun the process of paying off your mortgage, you’re dealing with something called mortgage amortization, even if you haven’t realized it.
+If you’re a homeowner and you’ve begun the process of paying off your mortgage, you’re dealing with something called mortgage amortization.
 Amortization is the act of eliminating debt by making regular payments over time according to a set schedule.
 Having a clear sense of how it works is important if you’re trying to pay off your mortgage.
+If you want more hands-on guidance as you go about the process, consider finding a financial advisor.

 What Is Mortgage Amortization?